percona/percona-server/doc/source/scalability/innodb_io.rst

      :default: 512
      :units: Bytes

 This variable changes the size of transaction log records.
 The default size of 512 bytes is good in most situations.
 However, setting it to 4096 may be a good optimization with SSD cards.
 While settings other than 512 and 4096 are possible, as a practical matter these are really the only two that it makes sense to use.
-Clean restart and removal of the old logs is needed for the variable :variable:`innodb_log_block_size` to be changed. **Note:** This feature implementation is considered BETA quality.
+Clean restart and removal of the old logs is needed for the variable :variable:`innodb_log_block_size` to be changed. **Note:** This feature implementation is considered Experimental quality.

 .. variable:: innodb_flush_method